sp-uhh/sgmse_crp/README.md

-# SGMSE - Brownian Bridge with Exponential Diffusion Coefficient
+# Single and Few-step Diffusion for Generative Speech Enhancement

 This repository contains the official PyTorch implementations for the 2023 paper: